ToraenN/buildpacks/README.md

 w : writes all progress messages, HTTP error messages and build information + directories to a text file.

 z : Creates zip archives instead of saving individual text files.
+Will create the three consolidated zip files if no sort or category parameters are entered.

 The sorts are ordered: Flux/Profession/Gametype/Rating

 The essential version of the script does not ask for any parameters and just collects the tested builds.
+It also only saves zips, not the separate text files.

 # Notes
 The script only recognizes builds in the 'Build:' and 'Archive:' namespaces on PvXwiki.